 Graduate physical therapy programs have different preferences for undergraduate majors from applicants.
 Some graduate programs accept students with any undergraduate major, while others prefer students with specific majors.
 As a result, if you want to work as a pediatric physical therapist after college, you should check with the specific graduate physical therapy programs you’re interested in.

 In general, whatever subject you decide to major in during college, you will be required to take specific courses.
 For example, you’ll need to take chemistry, biology, physics, anatomy, physiology, and statistics to meet the application requirements for most graduate physical therapy programs.
 Keep in mind that physical therapy is a highly competitive profession.
-As a result, getting good grades can help you impress prospective graduate physical therapy programs demonstrating that you have the learning ability and stamina to successfully complete graduate training.
+As a result, getting good grades can help you impress prospective graduate physical therapy programs by demonstrating that you have the learning ability and stamina to successfully complete graduate training.

 If you want to work as a pediatric physical therapist, you’ll probably go to graduate school right after you finish your bachelor’s degree.
 Anyone interested in becoming a pediatric physical therapist should pursue a Doctor of Physical Therapy (DPT) degree in physical therapy.
 The doctorate will not only provide you with the skills you need to work as a physical therapist, but it will also allow you to gain research experience, which will be useful if you decide to become a college professor later in your career.